Identifying the Deviator

-It is easy and well known that the probability that a one-dimensional honest random walk starting at the origin never returns to the origin for $n$ steps is $\Theta(1/\sqrt n)$.
-This implies, by Theorem~\ref{theorem:approx:testable}, that for the version of the game considered in Subsection~\ref{subrw}, where the set $D$ consists of all walks that visit the origin at least once during the first $n$ steps, there is a blame function that errs with probability at most $O(1/n^{1/4})$.
+It is easy and well known that the probability that a one-dimensional honest random walk starting at the origin never returns to the origin for $N$ steps is $\Theta(1/\sqrt N)$.
+This implies, by Theorem~\ref{theorem:approx:testable}, that for the version of the game considered in Subsection~\ref{subrw}, where the set $D$ consists of all walks that visit the origin at least once during the first $N$ steps, there is a blame function that errs with probability at most $O(1/N^{1/4})$.
 The quantitative estimate that can be derived from the explicit proof described in Subsection~\ref{subrw} is far weaker.
-It may be interesting to find an explicit blame function with a better quantitative performance.
-The corresponding question for an $n$-steps two-dimensional random walk is even more challenging.
-It is well known (\cite{DE}, see also \cite{ET}, \cite{Re}) that the probability that a standard two-dimensional random walk does not return to the origin for $n$ steps is $\Theta(1/\log n)$.
-Theorem~\ref{theorem:approx:testable} thus shows that the corresponding goal here is $O(1/(\log n)^{1/2})$-testable.
-It would be very interesting to find an explicit description of a blame function demonstrating this bound.